Our Focus

 Repurposing Problematic Plastics

-The project will develop innovative methods to repurpose problematic plastics into valuable products.
-This will involve research and development of new technologies for transforming these plastics into materials for construction, textiles, and other industrial applications.
-Collaboration with industries and communities will be essential to create a circular economy model where waste plastics are continuously reused.
+Our repurposing project develops and highlights innovations that repurpose problematic plastics into valuable products.
+It involves research and development of new technologies for transforming these plastics into materials for construction, textiles, and other industrial applications.
+This initiative champions collaboration with industry and communities to create a circular economy model in which plastic waste is continuously reused.

 Ghana Plastics Innovation Annual Conference

-The Ghana Plastics Innovation Annual Conference will serve as a central platform to unite stakeholders across the plastic value chain, including policymakers, industry leaders, innovators, researchers, NGOs, and community representatives.
-The conference will showcase pioneering innovations and projects that effectively address plastic pollution, providing recognition and support to these initiatives.
+The Ghana Plastics Innovation Annual Conference serves as a central platform to unite stakeholders across the plastic value chain, including policymakers, industry leaders, innovators, researchers, NGOs, and community representatives.
+The conference showcases pioneering innovations and projects that effectively address plastic pollution, providing recognition and support to these initiatives.

 OUR APPROACH